Kowol/user-rating-crawler/README.md

 ## Scaling

-By default, consumer spawns 5 workers to work on messages - it could be changed inside consumer however also container could be scaled up to open new AMQP connections using following method:
+By default, consumer spawns 5 workers to work on messages - it could be changed via `CRAWLER_WORKERS_AMOUNT` env variable. container

+Also, could be scaled up to open new AMQP connections using following method:

 ```shell
 docker-compose up -d --build --scale crawler-worker=<number of containers>